New user help file¶

 This page gives a beginner’s introduction to the ABINIT resources, the package, and the main ABINIT applications.

-The ABINIT project is a group effort of dozens of people worldwide, whose central outcome is the main ABINIT application, delivered with many other files in the ABINIT package.
+The ABINIT project is a group effort of dozens of people worldwide, who develop the main ABINIT application which is delivered with many other files (post-processors, tests, documentation, …) in the ABINIT package.
 The ABINIT project includes also resources provided on the ABINIT Web site and the github organization.

 After having gone through the present New User’s Guide, you should follow the ABINIT tutorial.